 Updating a Hash Map

-Although the number of key and value pairs is growable, each unique key can only have one value associated with it at a time (but not vice versa: for example, both the Blue team and the Yellow team could have the value 10 stored in the scores hash map).
+Although the number of key and value pairs is growable, each unique key can only have one value associated with it at a time (but not vice versa: For example, both the Blue team and the Yellow team could have the value 10 stored in the scores hash map).

 When you want to change the data in a hash map, you have to decide how to handle the case when a key already has a value assigned.
 You could replace the old value with the new value, completely disregarding the old value.
 You could keep the old value and ignore the new value, only adding the new value if the key doesn’t already have a value.
 Or you could combine the old value and the new value.
 Let’s look at how to do each of these!